videosdk-community/ai-app-directory/README.md

 Discover AI tools for video editing, generation, analysis, and more.
 *Placeholder for future tools.*
-Explore relevant tools on [VideoSDK AI Apps](https://videosdk.live/ai-apps/category/video).
+Explore relevant tools on [VideoSDK AI Apps](https://videosdk.live/ai-apps?category=video).

 ## ✍️ AI Tools for Writing (Coming Soon)

 Enhance your writing with AI assistants for content generation, grammar checking, summarization, and more.
 *Placeholder for future tools.*
-Explore relevant tools on [VideoSDK AI Apps](https://videosdk.live/ai-apps/category/writing).
+Explore relevant tools on [VideoSDK AI Apps](https://videosdk.live/ai-apps?category=writing).

 ## 📈 AI Tools for Marketing (Coming Soon)

 Optimize your marketing efforts with AI tools for SEO, content creation, ad management, and customer analytics.
 *Placeholder for future tools.*
-Explore relevant tools on [VideoSDK AI Apps](https://videosdk.live/ai-apps/category/marketing).
+Explore relevant tools on [VideoSDK AI Apps](https://videosdk.live/ai-apps?category=marketing).

 ## 💬 GPT-Powered Apps (Coming Soon)

 A dedicated section for applications built on or heavily utilizing GPT models from OpenAI and similar advanced language models.
-*Placeholder for future tools.
-As you identify GPT-based apps, list them here.*
 Example:
 *   **[App Name]:** [Brief description of how it uses GPT]. ([Details on VideoSDK]())

 ## 🔄 AI Tool Alternatives & Comparisons (Coming Soon)

 Looking for an alternative to a popular AI tool?
 This section will provide comparisons and suggestions.
-*For now, explore tools by category on [VideoSDK AI Apps](https://videosdk.live/ai-apps) to find potential alternatives.*
 We plan to add:
 *   Side-by-side feature comparisons for popular tools.
 *   Alternative suggestions based on pricing, features, or use-case.